Make bluetooth opt-in in the Greeter

 - Type of work changed from Discuss to Code

-#5 Updated by cypherpunx almost 4 years ago
+#5 Updated by cypherpunx about 4 years ago

 I had a go on a patch to disable BT and enabling it later on in the greeter.
 The patch is older then one year an possibly completely outdated.
 Still useful might be the /etc/modprobe.d/blacklist-bluetooth.conf file